Tennessee State Route 180

 State Route 180 (abbreviated SR 180) is a secondary south–north highway in Haywood and Lauderdale Counties, Tennessee, United States.
 State Route 180 is 12.52 mi (20.1 km) long.

+Route description

 State Route 180 starts in Nutbush in Haywood County, childhood home of singer Tina Turner, and continues north to Gates in Lauderdale County.

 The rolling hills of Tennessee and cotton fields dominate the rural landscape of the area traversed by SR 180.

 State Route 180 is located on the southeastern edge of the New Madrid Seismic Zone, an area with a high earthquake risk.